Aniruddha-Tapas/Speech-Recognition-of-Digits-using-Tensorflow/README.md

 `python demo.py`

-* Run the following code in terminal.
+* Run this code line in terminal.
 * This downloads the dataset into the 'data' folder and initiates the training process.
 * It will take a couple hours to train fully.
 * You can then test the trained model on your own .wav samples of spoken digits.